FACEPrep-ProGrad/code-along-stage-1-super-over/README.md

 **All images can be found in your `assets` folder!**

-You can see the final result on the gif at the beginning of this exercise.
+You can see the final result on the image at the beginning of this exercise.

 ```
    <header id="#teams">